 Source: Incredible World

 Exploring the Galapagos Islands provides you with several options to see giant tortoises in the wild and also under semi-natural conditions.
+You can see them from their breeding and hatching season to their fully grown stage.
 The big difference is that, opposite from the Seychelles, in Galapagos you can still see giant tortoises in various islands of the archipelago, and also see the efforts for the protection of these equatorial chelonians.

 If you just see the two types of tortoises in front of you most people will hardly tell obvious differences, but if you exert your power of observation, just like Charles Darwin did while on the voyage of the Beagle, then you will start noticing some interesting features.
 Perhaps the easiest difference to observe is in their shell (called, the carapace).
 Those large puzzle-like pieces are called scutes and they are dermal plates made of keratin just like our nails.
 These plates cover the bony structure of the shell which is made of fused ribs, vertebrae, and sternum.
 In other words, they carry a perfect armor with them.